CLA: A Healthy Fat You’ve Probably Never Heard of

 No, I don’t want to be fat.
 I would just like it if, when people though of Dr. Wiggy, they knew one of my goals was to help change people’s minds about fat.

-Overall, the role of healthy fats in diet can have tremendously positive affects on total health.
+Overall, the role of healthy fats in diet can have tremendously positive effects on total health.

-One fat in particular remains in the shadows, even though it’s an amazing tool to help fight cancer, regulate insulin levels, and even promote weight loss (especially in the abdomen).
+One fat in particular remains in the shadows, even though it’s an amazing tool to help increase immunity, keep insulin levels balanced, and even promote weight loss (especially in the abdomen).

 It’s a trans-fat known as CLA, and I’d love to tell you more about it.